MindTouch/node-ckbuilder/README.md

 CKBuilder generates release packages of CKEditor out of its source code.

-### Compiling CKBuilder

-You can compile CKBuilder into a single .jar file by running `build_jar.sh` located in the `dev\build` folder.
-The compiled file will be generated in the `bin` folder.
-[Apache Ant](http://ant.apache.org) is required to run it.

 ### Using CKBuilder source files

 You can generate a CKEditor release version using CKBuilder source files by running `build.sh` available in the `dev\scripts` folder.
 The release version of CKEditor will be generated in the `release` folder.